-Since August of 2018, Centro de Estudios Avanzados en Zonas Áridas (CEAZA, Center for Advanced Studies in Arid Zones) has dedicated itself to organizing and implementing various activities related to the coastal wetlands in El Culebrón.
+Since August of 2018, the organization Centro de Estudios Avanzados en Zonas Áridas (CEAZA, Center for Advanced Studies in Arid Zones) has dedicated itself to organizing and implementing various activities related to the coastal wetlands in El Culebrón.
 The organization wants to protect the area because of its biodiversity and benefits to the community.

 The activities CEAZA has organized began with children of different ages and their teachers.
 The plan was to learn about the local birds and their conservation while taking into account the wetland’s environmental issues.
 In addition, the hope for the future was to incentivize concrete action and effective leadership by the same children and their teachers.
 The organization first visited various schools to establish connections and create workgroups and inform them of the project.
 The children enjoyed drawing birds, which helped them learn more about them and their habitats.

 Later, the children and teachers of the Jean Piaget and Juan Sandoval Carrasco schools visited the El Culebrón wetlands.
 Here, they observed that the area was affected by trash contamination, but also saw that there were birds living in the area.
 In addition, they visited the protected area where they learned about the plants living in the area.
 With this new information, the students were able to form their own conclusions about the area and what they could do to help it.
-They came up with the idea of creating artistic posters promoting the environmental conservation of the wetlands.
+They came up with the idea of creating artistic posters promoting the environmental care of the wetlands.
 The result was absolutely stunning!
 The students decorated the area with their posters and days later, other schools and people of the community visited the area to see the artwork created by the students of Jean Piaget and Juan Sandoval Carrasco, which spread happiness throughout the community!

 The posters were able to promote interest and collaborations with diverse communities.
 In September of 2018, the Waste Foundation, officials of the Chilean Bank and the Colegio del Alba, were able to unite 80 volunteers in the wetland to clean up more than 500 kilos of waste from the shore.
 An amazing achievement!
-After determining the amount of waste that was collected, a meeting was coordinated with the mayor of Coquimbo to inform him of the severity of the situation in the wetlands.
+After determining the amount of waste that was collected, a meeting was coordinated with the mayor of Coquimbo to inform him of the severity of the waste issue in the wetland.
 The support of the town’s administration was emphasized to help to prevent the use of the wetlands as a waste site and to acknowledge the hazards the public may be exposed to by visiting the area.
-A plan was also developed to protect the community and the biodiversity in the wetlands.
-It has since had fantastic results!
+These initiatives helped restore and save the wetland, along with other wetlands in the region.
+It has had fantastic results!

-Finally, a closing ceremony was held to recognize all the hardworking individuals involved in this project.
+Finally, in December of 2018, a closing ceremony was held to recognize all the hardworking individuals involved in this project.
 Each student received a diploma and each school received an artistic certificate.
 After sharing the experiences of working on the project, schools now use the area more frequently to maintain the students’ interest in environmental conservation.
 The organizations that were a part of the process continue to monitor the area.
-Moreover, students from the Universidad de Chile who are studying environmental engineering visit the area as an example of habitat improvement and coastal wetland urbanization with the direct collaboration of the local community.
+Moreover, students from the Universidad de Chile who are studying environmental engineering visited the area in January of 2019 as an example of habitat improvement and coastal wetland urbanization with the direct collaboration of the local community.
 The hope is that project such as this becomes more prominent, to involve more people with their wetlands and the community is able to receive its great benefits.